Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Governor new advanced options to set when terraforming should be started.
 - Governor new advanced options to set what to do with funding.
 - Governor new advanced options to set when to grow vs when to build factories.
+- Obedient governor finalisation and documentation.
+- When Alt is down, population display is replaced by workers display.
+- Changed Governor tooltip dismiss delay to 10 seconds

 ### Miscellaneous: